Movies vs. Capitalism

 What is Movies vs. Capitalism?

-A movie-rewatch podcast that explores the politics of your favorite films through an anti-capitalist lens.
-Each episode, hosts Rivka Rivera and Frank Cappello are joined by a special guest for an irreverent yet critical discussion about a film and how it’s *obviously* a scathing indictment of late-stage capitalism.
-Fight Club?
-That’s about the degradation of modern consumerism.
-Office Space?
-A stark depiction of worker alienation.
-Antz?
-An animated kids movie about the military-industrial complex.
+MOVIES VS. CAPITALISM explores the politics of your favorite films through an anti-capitalist lens.
+Each episode, hosts Rivka and Frank are joined by a guest for a critical discussion about a film and how it’s obviously a scathing indictment of late-stage capitalism.